 “Listen well, you royal family of David!
 Isn’t it enough to exhaust human patience?
 Must you exhaust the patience of my God as well?
 All right then, the Lord himself will give you the sign.”

 So, the Lord insisted on choosing a sign, since this was not really just about King Ahaz but about every son and daughter of Adam and Eve.
-A sign of universal magnitude was to be given to the entire world.
 And here is the sign God chose (Isaiah 7:14):

 “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”

-The sign of the virgin birth stands out and is different from any other demonstration of God’s involvement in human history.
-Supernatural phenomena like the parting of the Red Sea show God’s unlimited power.
-God born as a human baby shows His desire to be near us, so near that He becomes our relative born into a human family, Mary’s and Joseph’s family.
-This relative of ours has a name: “The One who saves”, also known as Jesus.
+The virgin birth stands out and is different from any other demonstration of God’s involvement in human history.
+Supernatural phenomena such as stopping the Sun in its tracks or parting the Red Sea show God’s unlimited power.
+God born into a human family, Mary’s and Joseph’s family, shows His desire to be near us, so near that He is becoming our relative.
+This very special relative of ours has a name: “The One who saves”, aka Jesus.